cornell-dti/hyperdti-cu/README.md

 ## Features

 - Create Short URLs that are automatically copied to your clipboard upon generation.
+- Create custom aliases for your URLs, if you want.
 - View a list of all your recently-created short URLs; click on any of them to copy it to your clipboard.
-- View a list of all short URLs created across DTI, and click on any of them to copy it to your clipboard.
+- (Password-protected!)
+View a list of all short URLs created across DTI, and click on any of them to copy it to your clipboard.
 - URL Validation upon form submission.
-- It looks cool.

 ## Want to Contribute?